My Global Brain with PeachBase

 Getting Started

-- The page shows your API key and endpoint URL — save both
+You'll receive your API key and endpoint URL — save both.
+The beta includes generous free usage limits.

 2. Verify with a Quick curl